Email FacebookTwitterMenu burgerClose thin

 What Is Tenancy by the Entirety?

-When it comes to property, tenancy by the entirety is a form of joint legal ownership between two married individuals.
+When it comes to property, tenancy in its entirety is a form of joint legal ownership between two married individuals.
 It is only offered in specific states but provides certain estate benefits to those who choose to hold their property in TBE.

-Tenancy by the entirety is designed to not only simplify the inheritance process, but also ensure shared ownership of a property while maintaining survivorship benefits.
-TBE offers some financial protections, as well, safeguarding property from certain creditors and litigation.
+Tenancy by the entirety is designed to not only simplify the inheritance process but also ensure shared ownership of a property while maintaining survivorship benefits.
+TBE offers some financial protections, as well, as safeguarding property from certain creditors and litigation.

-• Interest Both spouses share equal interest in the property.
+• Interest: Both spouses share an equal interest in the property.

-• Time Both spouses take ownership of (purchase) the property at the same time.
-(Some states will allow for a TBE to be issued later on if a property is jointly purchased prior to the marriage.)
+• Time: Both spouses take ownership of (purchase) the property at the same time.
+(Some states will allow for a TBE to be issued later on if a property is jointly purchased before the marriage.)

 Aside from ensuring that both owners hold an equal and shared interest in a property, tenancy by the entirety offers other important benefits.